Search

 Making a complaint

-National FASd trustees and staff held a meeting with senior people from Ofcom to discuss ways to ensure that the issues of alcohol in pregnancy are accurately portrayed in broadcast media.
+National FASD trustees and staff held a meeting with senior people from Ofcom to discuss ways to ensure that the issues of alcohol in pregnancy are accurately portrayed in broadcast media.
 We were strongly encouraged to report any instances where things are not accurately portrayed and to encourage others to do the same.
 Below is a mini guide to the procedure.

 Any complaint regarding a BBC programme should first be pursued directly with the BBC.
 For other broadcasters and if the BBC has not adequately responded to a direct complaint to them, then contact Ofcom.